 Kalakand With Condensed Milk

 • Dried fruits such as dates raisins, figs, or cranberries (if you’re feeling particularly eclectic)

 • Nuts such as walnuts or cashews.
-I love nuts.
-Adding nuts, in particular, provides a textural difference as well as a different mouthfeel.
+Adding nuts, in particular, provides a textural difference and a different mouthfeel.

-To be honest, making the Kalakand With Condensed Milk is so much more than just a simple milk sweet.
-You really need to view it as a milk and sugar palette where you can exercise your creativity and turn out something completely different than what is available in the shops.
+Making the Kalakand With Condensed Milk is much more than just a simple milk sweet.
+You need to view it as a milk and sugar palette where you can exercise your creativity and turn out something completely different than what is available in the shops.

 How to make Kalakand With Condensed Milk:

-• Boil the milk in a heavy bottomed pot .
-When the milk boils and rises up, add the lemon juice to curdle it.
-Stir until the whey separates, and then turn off the heat.
-Add 2 cups of cold water to the pot.
+• Heat the milk in a heavy-bottomed pot.
+When the milk boils, turn off the heat and add the lemon juice to curdle it.
+Stir until the whey separates, and then add 2 cups of cold water to the pot.
+Strain the chenna with the whey water in cheesecloth and run the chenna under cold water to rinse off the lemon juice.
+Gently squeeze most of the water until there is no more water dripping and keep it aside.

 2. How to make the Kalakand With Condensed Milk:

-• Stir the mixture on medium heat.
+• Heat a heavy-bottomed pan, and add the condensed milk and chenna.
+Stir the mixture on medium heat.
 The mixture will become diluted and then will gradually thicken.

-• The mixture will become thick and begin to leave the sides of the pan.
+• Then, lower the heat and keep stirring for about 7-8 minutes.
+The mixture will thicken and begin to leave the sides of the pan.
 The mixture must not be too dry but slightly moist.
+Add the crushed cardamom seeds and mix well.
+Turn off the heat.

-• Spoon out the mixture into a tray lined with wax paper.
-Smoothen the top and sprinkle slivered pistachios.
+• Spoon the mixture into a tray (4″ x 4″ ) lined with wax paper.
+Smoothen the top with a palette knife ( 1/4″ thickness) and sprinkle slivered pistachios and saffron strands.

-• Carefully, place the silver foil sheets on top and refrigerate for 2 hours.
+• Carefully, place the silver flakes on top using forceps and refrigerate for one hour.

-• Cut into rectangles or desired shapes using a ghee-greased knife between each fresh cut.
-Let the slices rest at room temperature for a few minutes before serving.
+• Cut into 8 rectangles or desired shapes using a ghee-greased knife between each fresh cut.
+Serve each piece in a baking cup.

 Tips:

-1. Refrigerate the Kalakand With Condensed Milk right after spooning it into a lined tray for at least two hours.
+1. Refrigerate the Kalakand With Condensed Milk right after spooning it into a lined tray for at least one hour.

-2. Use a heavy bottomed or nonstick pan to make the sweet.
+2. Use a heavy-bottomed or nonstick pan to make the sweet to avoid burning or browning the paneer.

-3. Do not overcook the mixture as it will become hard and possibly rubbery in texture.
-The whey from homemade chenna adds moisture and makes this dessert soft and creamy.
+4. Do not overcook the mixture as it will become hard and rubbery in texture.
+The whey from homemade chenna adds moisture, making it soft and creamy.

-4. Grate store-bought paneer fine without any large chunks to allow it to combine well with the condensed milk.
+5. If using store-bought paneer, grate it fine without any large chunks to allow it to combine well with the condensed milk.

-5. Cook the mixture until it stops sticking to the sides of the pan.
+6. Cook the mixture on low heat until it stops sticking to the sides of the pan.

 Kalakand With Condensed Milk tastes best when consumed the same day.
-You could refrigerate for 3 days in an airtight box or freeze in a box with wax paper in between slices for 2-3 weeks.
+You could refrigerate it for 3 days in an airtight box or freeze it in a box with wax paper between slices for 2-3 months.

+Kalakand With Condensed Milk